rstropek/microsoft-ai-day/labs/010-basics-dotnet/readme.md

 ## Advanced Exercises

-* Setup an ChatGPT 3.5 model and compare the results with the GPT-4 model.
+* Setup an GPT-4o-mini model and compare the results with the GPT-4o model.
+* Use streaming to receive messages from the OpenAI API step by step (solution see [here](../012-basics-dotnet-streaming/))
 * Convert the console application to an ASP.NET Core web application.
-* Use streaming to receive messages from the OpenAI API step by step.